 October 29-31 Fiji

-November 1 - 2 — Great Barrier Reef or Daintree Rainforest
+November 1 - 2 — Great Barrier Reef or Daintree Rainforest, Australia

-Alternate: In the Daintree, take a tour with an Aboriginal guide through the world’s oldest living rain forest, approximately 90 million years older than the Amazon.
+Alternate: In the Daintree, take a tour with an Aboriginal guide through the world’s oldest living rain forest, approximately 90 million years older than the Amazon and home to more than 400 species of birds.
 Pullman Port Douglas Sea Temple Resort & Spa

-November 3 – 5 — Angkor Wat or Phnom Penh, Cambodia
+November 3 – 5 — Angkor or Phnom Penh, Cambodia

 At sunrise join monks for a blessing ceremony at Angkor Wat.
 Explore and reflect during a visit to the verdant lost temple in the jungle, Beng Mealea.
 Meet children and teachers at a nearby school for a glimpse into daily life.
 Shop for unique souvenirs like Khmer silks and handicrafts at Artisans Angkor, an organization dedicated to supporting Cambodia’s artists and craftspeople.

-Alternate: If you have already visited Angkor, fly by local air to the capital of Phnom Penh for a two-day exploration of Cambodia’s tumultuous history, including the Tuol Sleng Genocide Museum and Choeung Ek, the infamous “killing fields,” and the National Museum.
+Alternate: If you have already visited Angkor, fly by local air to the capital of Phnom Penh for a two-day exploration of Cambodia’s tumultuous history, including the Tuol Sleng Genocide Museum and Choeung Ek, the infamous “killing fields,” and the National Museum, home to many works form Angkor.
 Raffles Grand Hotel d’Angkor, Siem Reap or Raffles Le Royal, Phnom Penh

 November 6 – 7 — Taj Mahal, India